datastax/dsbulk/manual/settings.md

 #### -cl,--driver.query.consistency _&lt;string&gt;_

-The consistency level to use for both loading and unloading.
+The consistency level to use for all queries.
 Note that stronger consistency levels usually result in reduced throughput.
 In addition, any level higher than `ONE` will automatically disable continuous paging, which can dramatically reduce read throughput.

 Valid values are: `ANY`, `LOCAL_ONE`, `ONE`, `TWO`, `THREE`, `LOCAL_QUORUM`, `QUORUM`, `EACH_QUORUM`, `ALL`.